Rachel DeLoache Williams: Response and lawsuit

 In an interview with Vanity Fair, Williams called the series a dangerous distortion, pointing out that the title card that appears at the beginning of each episode, reading: This story is completely true, except for all the parts that aren't, "gives the show enough credibility so that people can believe [the fictional elements] more easily."
 Williams suggests, "it's worth exploring at what point a half-truth is more dangerous than a lie."
 Williams further argues, in an essay for Air Mail that "[for Sorokin] and Netflix alike, attention is stock-in-trade.
 Consider that whatever scruples audiences may have with Inventing Anna, whether they celebrate or scrutinize its dubious depictions, any controversy that ensues is sure to attract an even wider audience," she writes.
 "Take it from someone who knows: This is the art of the con, a shell game that proffers irresistible thrills for low stakes, while a sleight of hand carries out the high-roller business unseen.
 Netflix isn't just putting out a fictional story.
 It's effectively running a con woman's P.R.—and putting money in her pocket."

 In August 2022, Williams filed a lawsuit against Netflix for defamation and false light invasion of privacy.
-As reported by the Hollywood Reporter, Alexander Rufus-Isaacs, representing Williams, says the lawsuit makes a strong case that his client's character was intentionally misrepresented to tell a better story.
+As reported by The Hollywood Reporter, Alexander Rufus-Isaacs, representing Williams, says the lawsuit makes a strong case that his client's character was intentionally misrepresented to tell a better story.
 He points to an interview from Shonda Rhimes, the executive producer and creator of the series.
 "We wanted to know what we were making up," Rhimes said in the interview.
 "We didn't want to be making things up just for the sake of it."
 She added, "We wanted to intentionally be fictionalizing moments versus just accidentally be fictionalizing them."
 In another interview with The Hollywood Reporter, Rhimes said, "There was stuff that we invented because it needed to be invented to make the story really sing and be what it should be."

 Katie Lowes, who played Williams in the series, also said during an interview that, "[The Rachel character is] a people pleaser.
 She's young, naïve, and had a privileged life.
 I don't think this is necessarily true of Rachel Williams in real life; I think this is true of the character Shonda wrote and what Shonda needed the character to be for the show."

+The case was settled out of court in 2026.